top of page

 Our Research

-Our society is currently facing unprecedented challenges in health, energy, and environment.
-And there is a strong demand in new materials which are renewable, multifunctional, light-weight and can interact with human more safely and more intelligently.
-Soft materials are a promising candidate for the above purpose.
-The overarching goal of the Computational Soft Matter Group is to harness soft materials, such as active matter, multiphase or porous media, liquid crystals, polymers, colloids, and mechanical metamaterials, to design next generation, autonomous materials and soft machines.
+Our society is currently facing unprecedented challenges in health, energy, and the environment, which have created a strong demand in new materials which are renewable, multifunctional, light-weight, and can interact with human more safely and intelligently.
+Soft materials are a promising candidate for this purpose.
+The overarching goal of the our Group is to harness soft materials, such as active matter, liquid crystals, polymers, colloids, metamaterials, and their composites to design next-generation, autonomous materials and soft machines.

-Specifically, our group will employ traditional and emerging computational methods, including machine learning, to propose novel soft materials with nontraditional functionalities, features and dynamics.
+Specifically, our group will employ traditional and emerging computational methods, including machine learning, to propose novel soft materials with nontraditional functionalities, features, and dynamics.
 Examples include active fluids with tailorable flow patterns, multiphase systems sensitive to specific stimuli, and origami materials with novel shape-changing behaviors in response to external fields.
-These new soft materials could find applications in soft robotics, wearable devices, space exploration, 4D printing, energy harvesting, smart buildings, sensing and diagnosis, and etc.
+These new soft materials are promising for soft robotics, wearable devices, space exploration, 4D printing, energy harvesting, smart buildings, sensing and diagnosis, and etc.

-Our group strives to borrow the wisdom from biological systems and design synthetic materials and machines that are low-cost, green, biocompatible and intelligent.
-Our research is multidisciplinary, covering Physics, Biology, Chemistry, Materials Science, Chemical Engineering, and Mechanical Engineering.
+Our group strives to borrow the wisdom from biological systems and design synthetic materials and machines that are low-cost, green, biocompatible, and intelligent.
+Our research is multidisciplinary, covering Physics, Biology, Chemistry, Materials Science, Chemical and Mechanical Engineering.

-Jinghua Jiang, Oluwafemi Isaac Akomolafe, Xinyu Wang, Zhawure Asilehan, Wentao Tang, Zijun Chen, Jing Zhang, Ruijie Wang, Kamal Ranabhat, Rui Zhang# and Chenhui Peng#
+Zhawure Asilehan*, Wentao Tang*, Jing Zhang, Zijun Chen, Ruijie Wang, Qingtian Shi, Ganlin Song, Jinghua Jiang#, Rui Zhang# and Chenhui Peng#

 bottom of page